ElenaAnnibali/final-project-kresko-mobile/README.md

    cd <project name>
    yarn start / expo start

-5.

-5.1 WORKING WITH EXPO GO
+5. 5.1 WORKING WITH EXPO GO
    scan your your mobile device the qrcode

    5.2 WORKING WITH AN ANDROID EMULATOR (ANDROID STUDIO)

 ### INSTRUCTIONS FOR THE BACKEND -USING POSTGRES, POSTGRESQL AND REST API

 NOTE: One of the main changes for the next months will be to substitute RSET API in favor of GRAPHQL + APOLLO

+## DATABASE SCHEMA